arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-parameterized-tests.md

 }
 ```

 If we need to write a custom argument converter, we need to implement the `ArgumentConverter` interface.
 We can then annotate any parameters needing custom conversion with the `@ConvertWith` annotation.

-For examples sake, let’s write an argument converter that converts hex values into decimal values.
+For example's sake, let's write an argument converter that converts hex values into decimal values.
 First we need to create a class that implements the `ArgumentConverter` interface and throws an `ArgumentConversionException` if the conversion fails:

 ```java
 class HexConverter implements ArgumentConverter {